rstropek/htl-2024-25-4AHIF/homeworks/bike-computer/readme.md

 * Total distance of the ride in kilometers
 * Average speed of the ride in km/h

 Write at least three meaningful unit tests for the analysis of rides.
-Tipp: The average speed of the ride in [*constant_ride.json*](./constant_ride.json) is approx. 25km/h.
+Tipp: The average speed of the ride in [*constant_ride.json*](./constant_ride.json) is approx. 25km/h (tire: 56-622).

 ### Analyze rides (part 2)